L1

 • Monitor cycling: Observe whether the compressor or cooling module ever turns off.
 Continuous running suggests a control or sensor issue.

-• Compare with thermometer: Place an accurate fridge thermometer inside and compare to the display.
-If the display is much higher than actual, the sensor may be faulty.
+• Compare with thermometer: Place an accurate fridge thermometer inside and compare it to the display.
+If the display is much higher than the actual temperature, the sensor may be faulty.

 Advertisements